 Somil graduated from Cambridge in 2014 with a double First in Natural Sciences, specialising in Neuroscience.
 He now studies to become a Neurosurgeon or Psychiatrist.
 Somil has previously tutored up to GCSE level.
 He always attended state schools where support for Oxbridge applications was scarce and during the application he encountered the ‘pooling’ system and the Cambridge TSA Entrance Exam.
 His hobbies include tennis, reading/TV and travelling.

 Sonia graduated from St Catharine’s College Cambridge last year with a degree in Law.
 Since then she has taught maths full time and gained a PGCE in secondary school mathematics.
 She is now returning to university to finish her training to become a barrister.
 During her time at university she organised a conference for sixth form students who aspired to read law at Cambridge.
 She also supported students with their personal statement and interviews.
 In her free time she enjoys running and playing tennis.

-Yema studied History at Newnham College, Cambridge, while also dabbling in French.
-She helped out a number of school friends with their personal statements from sixth form onwards, and worked as a sub-editor for much of her time at university giving her a keen eye for detail.
+Yema studied History at Newnham College, Cambridge, while also dabbling in and French.
+She helped out a number of school friends with their personal and statements from sixth form onwards, and worked as a sub-editor for much of and her time at university giving her a keen eye for detail.